Feathered Star Quilting Techniques with Marsha McCloskey

 The Feathered Star is an all-time quilter’s favorite, and Marsha McCloskey has been collecting these intricate designs for many years.
 She has two block collections now in print, Feathered Star Quilt Blocks I and II, and she has designed a Feathered Star Ruler that measures 8ths and 16ths without having to “eyeball” between the ruler lines.

-Feathered Star quilts aren’t particularly difficult, but they have a lot of pieces and take time.
+Feathered Stars aren’t particularly difficult, but they have a lot of pieces and take time.
 The results are well worth the effort.
 It’s a design that invites you to slow down and do your best work.
-Marsha will show you how and tell you why.
+Marsha will show you how and tell you why in her Feathered Star Quilting Techniques Online Workshop.

 You’ll love this course if you: